 6.3.
 Impact on fiscal aggregates

 In the previous sections, we described the results obtained using the new partitioned approach.
-At the point of implementation, however, the public sector finance (PSF) statistics will be affected not only by inclusion of the new estimates, but also by the removal of the old ones.
+At the point of implementation, however, the public sector finance (PSF) statistics were affected, not only by inclusion of the new estimates, but also by the removal of the old ones.

 In this section, we use the versions of public sector net borrowing (PSNB) and public sector net debt (PSND) that include net borrowing of general government and public corporations but exclude publicly controlled commercial banks such as the Royal Bank of Scotland.
-In fiscal statistics, these series are known as “PSNB ex” and “PSND ex” and are two of the fiscal aggregates against which the UK government chooses to set its fiscal targets.
+In fiscal statistics, these series are known as “PSNB ex” and “PSND ex”.

-In simple terms, when the new treatment will be introduced, revenue from interest accruing on the entire nominal loan balance will be replaced by interest on the proportion of loans that are likely to be repaid.
-In addition, debt cancellation at inception will be recorded for the first time.
-Together, we estimate that these two factors will increase PSNB by £10.6 billion in FYE 2019, the latest complete financial year for which the estimate is available.
+In simple terms, when the new treatment was introduced, revenue from interest accruing on the entire nominal loan balance was replaced by interest on the proportion of loans that are likely to be repaid.
+In addition, debt cancellation at inception was recorded for the first time.
+Together with the impact from the loan book sales described in Section 5.5, the total PSNB impact of the transition was an increase of £12.4 billion in FYE 2019, the last complete financial year which preceded the implementation of the new partitioned treatment.

-Table 3: Provisional impacts of the student loan treatment change on public sector net borrowing excluding public sector banks (PSNB ex), financial year ending 1999 to financial year ending 2019
+Table 3: Impacts of the student loan treatment change on public sector net borrowing excluding public sector banks (PSNB ex), financial year ending 1999 to financial year ending 2019

 |Financial year ending||PSNB ex under conventional loan treatment||Impact of treatment change||PSNB ex under partitioned treatment|